 How are you taking care of yourself?

 By sheer will, making lists and doing what I need to do and remembering that I will be useless if I get sick myself.

 What kind of support system do you have?

 You and John walked Central Park every morning.
-Do you still walk, and
+Do you still walk, and has your route changed?

 I still walk in the park, yes.
 And yes, my route has changed, which sometimes makes me feel a little loose in the world.